• >

 The key benefits of a good financial adviser are that they are:

 • Independent: They are a free agent acting only on your behalf.
-Even restricted advisers who only advise on a select range of products are accountable and offer objective advice.
+Even restricted advisers who only advise on a select range of products are accountable and must offer objective advice.

 • Whole-of-market: This applies to independent financial advisers only.
 They look at the entire financial market when selecting a product for you, rather than select products or investments from specific providers.